KeilainMan/EventEmitterClass/README.md

 Not all Constraints are fulfilled.

 Signals/Events are stored in a Map.
 The subscription method returns an Object to unsubscribe.
 Two functions reduced compared to Trial1.

+### Trial3

+Working EventEmitter Class in JS.
+Improved on Trial2 using ChatGPT to learn about JS and for syntax correction.
+All constraints should be fulfilled as far as I understand.

+Signals/Events are stored in a Map.
+There are only two methods left.
+EventSubscribe return an object to unsubscribe